Broken and Dislocated Elbows / Complex Elbow Injuries

 Physical Therapy Videos - Elbow

-The elbow is the complicated joint that links your arm and your forearm.
-The elbow joint allows you to position your hand closer to your body or move it away.
-This is referred to as flexion and extension.
-The elbow is also involved in flipping your hand palm-up and palm-down.
-This is referred to as pronation and supination.
-Because the elbow plays such a large role in moving the hand to the desired location, it’s important to preserve movement after an injury.
+The elbow is the joint that connects your arm and forearm.
+It helps you move your hand closer to or away from your body.
+The elbow also lets you turn your hand palm-up and palm-down.
+Because the elbow is important for moving your hand, it's important to keep it working well after an injury.

 Skeleton model showing the elbow joint and the bones that are involved in forming the joint

 Figure 1: Skeleton model showing the elbow joint and the bones that are involved in forming the joint.
-As shown above the elbow is made up of three bones: the humerus is your upper arm bone and your forearm has two bones in it—the ulna (pointy bone at your elbow) and the radius (the bigger bone at your wrist).
+As shown above the elbow is made up of three bones: the humerus is your upper arm bone and your forearm has two bones in it—the ulna (pointy bone at your elbow) and the radius (the part of the elbow that rotates when you turn your hand).

 X-rays of a normal elbow showing the elbow joint and the bones that make up the joint